isandeepj/MovieFeedDemo/README.md

 - Utilizes SwiftUI for a modern and responsive user interface.
 - Implements navigation using `List` and `NavigationLink`.
 - Demonstrates network requests using Alamofire and handles responses with Combine.
-- Plays movie previews using `PlayerView`.
+- Plays movie previews using `VideoPlayer`.

 ## Screenshots
 <img src="https://github.com/isandeepj/MovieFeedDemo/assets/24805252/456934cd-39f1-43c4-936b-c94ede3a6492" alt="Screenshot 1" width="300" />